 Phase 2 – data pack distribution

 A bespoke data pack is produced for each trust delivering the specialty under review.
-This helps clinicians and managers understand what the variations are, what needs to be done to address them and explore the challenges they face.
-In the event that trusts receive their packs some time ahead of a clinical lead visit, GIRFT Regional Hubs will support trusts in interpreting their datasets and help to build implementation plans and begin to deliver on reducing unwarranted variation.
+This helps clinicians and managers and other members of the hospital team understand what the variations are, what needs to be done to address them and explore the challenges they face.
+GIRFT Regional Hubs support trusts in interpreting their datasets and help to build implementation plans to deliver on reducing unwarranted variation.

 Phase 3 – clinical lead visits

-In order to validate and explore the data, the GIRFT clinical lead undertakes a number of ‘deep dive’ visits to present the trust report and discuss the data with the hospital team.
-GIRFT hub teams and trusts incorporate recommendations into implementation plans.
+In order to validate and explore the data, the GIRFT clinical lead undertakes a number of ‘deep dive’ visits to present the trust data pack and discuss it with the hospital team.
+GIRFT hub teams and trusts incorporate recommendations into their implementation plans.

 Phase 4 – national report publication

-The emerging trends from the visits to trusts and analysis of datasets enable the lead clinician to develop a national report with key recommendations based on the findings.
+The emerging trends enable the lead clinician to develop key recommendations based on the findings, supported by the GIRFT policy team.
 Where appropriate, these national recommendations are added to trust implementation plans.
-Further recommendations will follow as the programme moves into review refresh phase and as the available data increases.
+Further recommendations will follow as the programme moves into review refresh phase and as the available data is updated.

 Phase 5 – data refresh

-The core GIRFT data will be updated on an annual basis to enable trusts to monitor progress and, where necessary, reprioritise implementation efforts.
-The GIRFT analytics team refresh and re-issue the trust data packs, and the specialty clinical leads revisit trusts.
+The core GIRFT data is reviewed and updated.
+The GIRFT analytics team refresh and re-issue the trust data packs, and the specialty clinical leads revisit trusts to help re-prioritise implementation efforts.

 Phase 6 – implementation complete and transition to business as usual

 The GIRFT Regional Hub teams support trusts to complete actions in the implementation plans and transition improvements into business as usual.
-Throughout this process, hub teams also look at priorities and solutions across local health economies working closely with regional teams from:
+Throughout this process, hub teams also look at priorities and solutions across local health economies working closely with regional teams from other NHS bodies.

-There are 35 specialties being reviewed (visit www.gettingitrightfirsttime.co.uk) with more specialties (oncology, paediatric medicine) to be added subject to Department of Health business case approval.
+There are 40 specialties being reviewed (visit www.gettingitrightfirsttime.co.uk) with more expected to be added in the future.

-As part of the implementation phase, locally based GIRFT Regional Hub teams work closely with trusts.
-The hubs will include local clinicians in the role of GIRFT Ambassadors.
+As part of the implementation phase, GIRFT Regional Hub teams work closely with trusts.
+The hubs also have local clinicians in the role of GIRFT Ambassadors.

-Where the data indicates the trust may be underperforming in some way, this is explored in more detail with the GIRFT clinical leads to consider the potential changes to practice.
+Where the data indicates variation against benchmarks, this is explored in more detail with the GIRFT clinical leads to consider the potential changes to practice.
 Likewise, where the data indicates a trust is outperforming its peers, the clinical leads seek to understand what the trust is doing differently and how its approach could be adopted by others to improve performance across the NHS.

 Recommendations will vary according to the priorities of the specialty.
 The ‘deep dive’ meetings with clinicians and trust managers as part of the initial review process enable staff to explore improvements that make the best use of currently available staff, skills, tools, techniques and facilities to achieve significant and sustainable benefits.